davidgundry/explicit-framing/design/pre-registration.md

 We will manipulate the information and instructions given to participants at the start of the experiment.
 There were two conditions:

-**High-Framing:** In the High-Framing condition, participants will be told that for the experiment we want to observe the word order that they prefer when describing shapes.
+**High-Framing**: In the High-Framing condition, participants will be told that for the experiment we want to observe the word order that they prefer when describing shapes.
+We attempt to present the task to be performed as an experimental task and consequential.

-**Low-Framing:** In the Low-Framing condition, participants will not be told we are interested in word order.
+**Low-Framing**: In the Low-Framing condition, participants will not be told we are interested in word order.
+We attempt to present the task as gameplay without consequences.

 ### Measured Variables